 Towing and Clamping

 Many Prague locals park on the pavement.
 But ignoring No Parking signs may well mean that you find your car has been towed away or clamped.
-Both the municipal and the private firms that patrol the city are vigilant and ruthless with illegally parked cars, especially with foreign cars.
-If your car has disappeared, ring police to find out if it has been towed away or stolen.
+Both the municipal and the private firms that patrol the city are vigilant and ruthless with illegally parked cars, especially foreign cars.
+If your car has disappeared, ring the police to find out if it has been towed away or stolen.
 To reclaim your towed-away car, you have to go to one of the parking lots and pay a hefty fine before the car is released.
 Wheel clamping is becoming very popular.
 You have to pay a fine of several hundred crowns at a police station (the ticket on your windscreen will tell you the address) and return to your car to wait for the clamp to be removed.